PacificBiosciences/trgt/README.md

   - Algorithmic changes to `--genotyper cluster` allow fewer reads to be assigned to an allele; this may result in minor changes to consensus sequence and read assignment
 - 1.4.1
   - Bug fix: corrected the type of the rq tag in BAM output
+- 1.5.0
+  - Read clustering genotyper (`--genotyper cluster`) is now significantly faster at genotyping high-coverage repeat expansions; this may result in minor changes to consensus sequence and read assignment for highly mosaic repeats

 ### DISCLAIMER